amanyadav19/CS695_A2/190050013-cs695-a2/README.md

 # CS695-A2
 ## How to compile
-- Use the Makefile and Kbuild file as given in [this tutorial]{https://linux-kernel-labs.github.io/refs/heads/master/labs/kernel_modules.html}.
+- Use the Makefile and Kbuild file as given in [this tutorial](https://linux-kernel-labs.github.io/refs/heads/master/labs/kernel_modules.html).
 Change obj-m variable in the Kbuild file to point to the lkm`<i>`.c file being compiled.
 - Run `make && sudo insmod lkm<i>.ko && sudo dmesg | tail -100` to see the output after inserting the module
 - Run `sudo rmmod lkm<i>` to remove the module
 - The code runs perfectly on `Linux 5.15.0-57-generic` version
-- For programs that take input, the values need to be set at the top of the program before compiling
+- For programs that take input, the values need to be specified through arguments while inserting the module

 ## 2a - Listing RUNNING and RUNNABLE Processes
 - The output obtained after inserting the module :